kenan-rhoton/wargame/rules.markdown

 ### Shooting Phase

 The activated unit can attack with all its ranged weapons.
 Each weapon must be directed at a target within range that the model can see.
+A unit cannot draw line of sight through friendly units, and it cannot shoot at a unit that is engaged in combat with a friendly unit.

 #### Attacking with a weapon